tmwagency/labs-blog/_code/2014-09-09-swiftclick.md

 ### Automatically disabled when not needed
 SwiftClick only intercepts events for touch devices that support orientation change, otherwise it just sits there looking pretty.

-## About the Project
-SwiftClick was developed and is currently maintained by [Ivan Hayes](https://twitter.com/munkychop).